ohrrpgce/ohrrpgce/readme-wander.txt

 ------------------------------------------------------------
- Wandering Hamster O.H.R.RPG.C.E Demo        (April ??
-2005)
+ Wandering Hamster O.H.R.RPG.C.E Demo        (May 19 2005)
 ------------------------------------------------------------

 This is a Work-in-Progress demo of Wandering Hamster.
 This version